ShiyuSky/Algorithms/README.md

 **Run Length Encoding**:

 A simple form of lossless data compression method that is useful for data that contains many consecutive values (e.g. AAAAAABBBBBBBCCCCCC).

+## Data Structures

+**Trie**:

+An efficient infomation retrieval data structure that can achieve O(M) search complexity where M is the length of key, but at the cost of O(M * Alphabet Size * N) where N is the number of keys in trie.

 ## Good Practices